lucasbento/is-package-dep/README.md

 </p>

 ## Why
-Needed to check whether a folder is a [react-native](https://github.com/facebook/react-native) or not.
+Needed to check whether if a project has [react-native](https://github.com/facebook/react-native) as a dependency or not.

 ## Install